nathankrishnan/nathankrishnan.github.io/_posts/2017-03-18-bloomfilter.md

 }
 ```

-The problem with this approach is that a large dossier will consume a significant amount of memory.
-Likewise, as your dossier grows, so will its memory footprint because you are storing each domain name as a string.
+The problem with this approach is that as your dossier grows, so will its memory footprint because you are storing each domain name as a string.
+In other words, a large dossier will consume a significant amount of memory.
 Is there a more efficient approach to maintain a dossier data list without consuming too much memory?
-Yes we can instead use a Bloom filter, which is a space-efficient and probabilistic data structure.
+Yes, we can instead use a Bloom filter, which is a space-efficient and probabilistic data structure.

 # The basic concept
 A Bloom filter can be conceptually thought of as a fixed-length array of bits.